Colleges by Location

 Knowing more about a school's faculty can help you gauge the caliber of the education it can provide to you.

-In 2023, this ratio at Whitman College was 9:1.
-That means that there were 9 times more students than teachers at this school.
-This school has recently reported to have 185 faculty members.
-This number included 94 men and 91 women.
+In 2025, this ratio at Whitman College was 10:1.
+That means that there were 10 times more students than teachers at this school.
+According to the most recent information, there are 200 faculty members at this school.
+Out of that number, there were 100 male and 100 female faculty members.

 Student Population Diversity Graph